TOKYO ELECTRON LIMITED

 Approach to Risk Management

-Additionally, we are also continuing to focus on the revision and operational improvement of our BCP for the entire Group, and we regularly conduct BCP drills and disaster drills for all employees to foster the practical ability to ensure the continuation of business operations in the event of an emergency.
+Additionally, we are also continuing to focus on the revision and operational improvement of our BCP for all Group companies, and we regularly conduct BCP drills and disaster drills to foster the practical ability to ensure the continuation of business operations in the event of an emergency.

-To continue practicing autonomous and highly effective risk management, we will develop group-wide activities for each risk owner to further strengthen risk management for the 12 risk items that we have defined.
+To continue practicing autonomous and highly effective risk management, each owner will implement activities to further strengthen risk management for the 12 risk items across the entire Group.

 Enterprise risk management: Group-wide systems and processes related to risk management activities